pseudorandom-x/ggcentral/README.md

-## ggcentral - a Discord bot for all things video games!
+# ggcentral - a Discord bot for all things video games!

 ### ggcentral, or ggc-bot is a Discord bot written in JavaScript's Node runtime, and powered by the Discord.js library (check it out [here](https://github.com/discordjs/discord.js)).

 So what does it do exactly?
 Glad you asked.
 I've purposefully made it to be extensible and customizable, adding only the features that I thought were missing from the usual bots, or features that were exciting enough that made go 'why not?'.
 And the features themselves?
 Well, have a look at them for yourself.

 * Get all the deals currently from across the web on any game.
-Since names can vary wildly, the bot can currently only accept Steam's appIDs.
+Since names can vary wildly, the bot can currently only accepts Steam's appIDs.
 These IDs are displayed in the Steam's store links:

 ![Screenshot_567](https://user-images.githubusercontent.com/99959625/185499743-87c03dd1-216a-44b1-a025-a918f29e725c.png)
   * Usage: `gg!check [steamAppID]`